ibnuda/fpmortals/manuscript/complete.md

 A>   }
 A> ~~~~~~~~
 A>
-A> Which unfortunately has a runtime cost: each time the extension method A> is called, an intermediate `DoubleOps` will be constructed and then A> thrown away.
-This can contribute to GC pressure in hotspots.
-A>
 A> Walaupun mempunyai kekurangan yaitu konstruksi `DoubleOps` yang langsung A> dibuang bila selesai dipanggil untuk tiap kali pemanggulan.
 A> Hal ini bisa memberikan beban tambahan untuk GC.
-A>
-A> There is a slightly more verbose form of `implicit class` that avoids A> the allocation and is therefore preferred:
 A>
 A> Untuk metode yang lebih disukai, walaupun sedikit lebih lantung, tanpa A> alokasi memori adalah sebagai berikut.